Sunday, December 22, 2024

 “As for the latest verdicts of the Supreme Anti-Corruption Court, which are hidden from the public.
 In particular, the defenders of the accused lawyer Oleg Goretsky asked Femida to close the meeting due to an alleged threat to the life of their client.
 The same thing happened in the case against Nikolai Zlochevsky.
 The lawyers insisted that the meeting be closed, since information with limited access would be announced, including data on the disease,” the lawyer noted.

 Pavel Demchuk added: according to the law, courts must make all decisions public.
 At the same time, information regarding the personal data of the participants in the process is hidden.
 However, when the court closes the full text of the verdict, while briefly describing the essence of the punishment through its press service, it looks strange.
-The way out of this situation, the interlocutor of the “Commander-in-Chief” believes, may be to inform the judge-speakers, in particular, about Themis’s specific motives when passing a verdict, which was ultimately kept secret.
+The way out of this situation, the Glavkom’s interlocutor believes, may be to inform the judge-speakers, in particular, about Themis’s specific motives when passing a verdict, which was ultimately kept secret.

 And yes, lawyer Goretsky was essentially saved without any explanation to the Ukrainians.

-True, Zerkalo Nedeli’s sources in law enforcement agencies before the sentencing revealed the essence of the victim of Goretsky’s “pawn”: “Who is more valuable to the investigation, except the Chairman of the Supreme Court - this lawyer-decider Goretsky or the oligarch Zhevago?
-Of course, oligarch!”
+True, Zerkalo Nedeli’s sources in law enforcement agencies before the verdict revealed the essence of the victim of Goretsky’s “pawn”: “Who is more valuable to the investigation, besides the Chairman of the Supreme Court - this lawyer Goretsky or the oligarch Zhevago?
+Of course, oligarch!

 According to these insiders, the lawyer allegedly spoke about the corruption scheme and the agreements themselves with the oligarch Zhevago.
 This cast suspicion on the oligarch, who faces up to 10 years in prison.